Annapurna Circuit Trek

 What other trek can join with Annapurna Circuit Trek?

 Tilicho Lake Trek, Tatopani Ghorepani Trek.
-Upper Mustang Trek and Nar Phu Valley Trek that you can join with Annapurna Circuit Trek.
+Upper Mustang Trek and Nar Phu Valley Trek that you can join with the Annapurna Circuit Trek.

 Is Annapurna Circuit Trek for beginners?
 Beginners for Annapurna Circuit Trek